Park Jeong-min (actor): 2017–present: Rising popularity and critical acclaim

 In 2024, Park was cast in another Netflix original series The 8 Show based on the Naver webtoons Money Game and Pie Game by Bae Jin-soo.
 Later that year, he starred in Netflix original film Uprising which landed him a win and a nomination for Best Supporting Actor at the 34th Buil Film Awards and 61st Baeksang Arts Awards respectively.
 He then appeared in sports drama film One Win and biographical period film Harbin where he portrayed South Korean independence activist Woo Deok-sun.
 Harbin topped the South Korean box office for four weeks following its release and garnered Park a Best Supporting Actor nomination at the 46th Blue Dragon Film Awards.

 In 2025, he starred in the zombie comedy series Newtopia, marking his third project with director Yoon Sung-hyun.
-Following the filming of upcoming spy action film Humint where he plays the role of a North Korean agent, Park effectively took a hiatus from all acting activities to focus on his book publishing career.
+Following the filming of action spy film Humint where he plays the role of a North Korean agent, Park effectively took a hiatus from all acting activities to focus on his book publishing career.

 Later that year, Park's first dual role film The Ugly made its premiere at the 2025 Toronto International Film Festival.
 Due to the film's low-budget nature, it had a three week filming period with 20 crew members and he appeared in the film without receiving an appearance fee.
 Nevertheless, the film achieved huge commercial success and became the eleventh South Korean film of the year to surpass 1 million admissions.
+For his leading role in the film, Park received the 62nd Baeksang Arts Award for Best Actor – Film and became the first person in Baeksang Arts Awards history to win every film acting category.
+He also won Best Actor at the 45th Korean Association of Film Critics Awards and received nominations in the same category at the 46th Blue Dragon Film Awards and the 24th Director's Cut Awards.

-For his leading role in the film, Park was nominated for Best Actor at the 46th Blue Dragon Film Awards.
-It was then announced that Park will return to theater after eight years in the stage adaptation of Yann Martel's Life of Pi which will premiere in December of 2025.
+Park made his return to theater after eight years in the stage adaptation of Yann Martel's Life of Pi which premiered on December 2, 2025 in Seoul and ended on March 15, 2026 in Busan.